 3.1 Terms and definitions

-For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, in TR 24772–1 and the following apply.
+For the purposes of this document, the terms and definitions given in ISO/IEC 2382, in TR 24772–1, in 9899:2011 and the following apply.
 Other terms are defined where they appear in italic type.

 access: An execution-time action, to read or modify the value of an object.
 Where only one of two actions is meant, read or modify.
 Modify includes the case where the new value being stored is the same as the previous value.
 Expressions that are not evaluated do not access objects.